John Ternus: Apple’s CEO Transition Could Redefine Innovation Strategy

 Q: Who is John Ternus?

 A: John Ternus is Apple’s new CEO, who previously led hardware engineering.
-He is known for his pivotal role in the development of the M1 chip and has a strong background in technology and engineering.
+He is known for his contributions to the development of major products like the M1 chip.